cyx233/PovertyAnalysis/README.md

 There are four files to submit:
 1. `results.csv` — your predictions on the random test set
 2. `results_country.csv` — your predictions on the country test set
-3. `code.zip` or `code.tgz` — your code in a zip file, max size of zip file is 10MB.
-4. `explanation.md` - your explanation for your implementation
+3. `explanation.md` - your explanation for your implementation

 Each csv file should have the following columns: